-5. Conclusions
+5. Conclusion

-Flat plat solar collectors have gone through many stages of development through the design and operation processes.
-This paper discusses those stages, as flat plat solar collectors are expected to play an important role shortly to meet the global needs for thermal energy and achieve further progress in the development of flat plat solar collectors.
+Flat plate solar collectors have gone through many stages of development through the design and operation processes.
+This paper discusses those stages, as flat plate solar collectors are expected to play an important role shortly to meet the global needs for thermal energy and achieve further progress in their development.
 Taking into account the following suggestions

 - Conducting studies by changing the dimensions and measurements of the collectors, such as the thickness and length of the pipes, as well as the type of metals used in their manufacture. - Developing the ability of insulating materials to reduce heat loss. - Use basic fluids other than water, such as engine oil. - Thermal efficiency is greatly improved when nanofluids are used.
-It is possible to study the use of nanoparticle volume concentrations at higher values without affecting pump operation.
+It is possible to study the use of nanoparticle volume concentrations at higher values without affecting pump operation. - The use of nanotechnology is not limited to working fluids only, as it can be used in the manufacture of glass covers and coatings for absorbing panels to contribute to absorbing more heat. - The use of Brownian tubes, especially with nanofluids, is beneficial because they prevent the agglomeration of nanoparticles, which has a positive effect on thermal efficiency.

-- The use of nanotechnology is not limited to working fluids only, as it can be used in the manufacture of glass covers and coatings for absorbing panels to contribute to absorbing more heat. - The use of Brownian tubes, especially with nanofluids, because they prevent the agglomeration of nanoparticles, which has a positive effect on thermal efficiency. - Wider use of hybrid nanoparticles due to their high heat transfer efficiency. - Development of hybridization of copper oxide and aluminum oxide nanostructures due to their high thermal conductivity coefficient. - The optimal choice of pH because of its positive effect on increasing the thermal efficiency of the flat plat solar collector. - The possibility of reducing the agglomeration of nanofluids through the use of anti-stress materials through the use of hybrid nanoparticles.
+- There is a wider use of hybrid nanoparticles due to their high heat transfer efficiency. - The development of hybridization of copper oxide and aluminum oxide nanostructures due to their high thermal conductivity coefficient. - The optimal choice of pH important because of its positive effect on increasing the thermal efficiency of the flat plat solar collector. - There is the possibility of reducing the agglomeration of nanofluids through the use of anti-stress materials through the use of hybrid nanoparticles.